Layamon: Life and influence

-Layamon describes himself in his poem as a priest, living at Areley Kings in Worcestershire.
+Layamon describes himself in his poem as a priest living at Areley Kings in Worcestershire.
 His poem had a significant impact on medieval history writing in England and the development of Arthurian literature and subsequently provided inspiration for numerous later writers, including Sir Thomas Malory and Jorge Luis Borges.

 Brut

-Brut (ca. 1190) is a Middle English poem compiled and recast by the English priest Layamon.
+Brut (ca. 1190) is a Middle English poem compiled and recast by Layamon.
 It is named after Britain's mythical founder, Brutus of Troy.
-It is contained in the MSS.
-Cotton Caligula A.ix, written in the first quarter of the 13th century, and in the Cotton Otho C.xiii, written about fifty years later (though in this edition it is shorter).
-Both exist in the British Library.
+It is contained in the manuscripts Cotton Caligula A.ix, written in the first quarter of the 13th century, and in the Cotton Otho C.xiii, written about fifty years later (though in this edition it is shorter).
+Both are kept at the British Library.

 The Brut is 16,095 lines long and narrates the history of Britain.
 It is largely based on the Anglo-Norman Roman de Brut by Wace, which is in turn inspired by Geoffrey of Monmouth's Historia Regum Britanniae.
 It is, however, longer than both and includes an enlarged section on the life and exploits of King Arthur.
 Among the new material Layamon provided were an account of the birth of Merlin and one of the origins of the Round Table, as well as details of Arthur's departure by ship to Avalon to be healed by the elf-queen.

 It is written in a combination of alliterative verse, deriving from Old English, and rhyme, influenced by Wace's Roman de Brut and used in later Middle English poetry.